vthommeret/glossterm/README.md

    reads words.gob and looks up DescendantTrees references in descendants.gob, and inlines them.

-1. `gtcompare`
-   compares new index to old index. always use to manually verify parsing changes

 1. `gtquads`
    generates quads for each word to power graph lookups, e.g. find all descendants for the Latin roots of a given word.